Myrashah4/ChattApp/README.md

 # ChattApp
-An easy application for chatting in Python
+An easy application for chatting between many friends.
+The code is written in Python